-When details are complete, the export from FlexNet Manager Suite to ServiceNow is triggered weekly at 3am on Sunday mornings by default (if required, you may edit the Windows scheduled task Export to ServiceNow to modify the schedule).
+When details are complete, the export from IT Asset Management to ServiceNow is triggered weekly at 3am on Sunday mornings.
 If you need to trigger an additional export (for example, when commencing integrated operations), continue with the rest of this process.

-Tip: While the first export of any given data type is always a full export of all active records, subsequent data transfers from FlexNet Manager Suite to ServiceNow are differential (that is, only data that is new or changed since the last successful export of the same type is included).
+Tip: While the first export of any given data type is always a full export of all active records, subsequent data transfers from IT Asset Management to ServiceNow are differential (that is, only data that is new or changed since the last successful export of the same type is included).
 If you wish to transfer all available active data (rather than the differential data set), select the Perform full export check box before continuing.